010001000100000101000001/Nootropic-information-website/README.md

 ### Validation and Testing

 - The HTML and CSS were tested in https://jigsaw.w3.org/css-validator/ and https://validator.w3.org/.
 This validation process ensures that the code complies with industry standards, minimizing the risk of compatibility issues and enhancing the website's overall performance.
+I tested this app on several devices and using dev tools in the browser to make sure the website is responsive.

 ### Lighthouse Results